Younger women now earn at least as much or more than men in 22 metro areas

 To her point, several large cities across the Midwest feature stark pay disparities.
 In Chicago and its surrounding suburbs, the average woman’s salary is about 87 percent of the average man’s, Pew found.
 In Dayton, Ohio, it’s roughly 80 percent.
 And in Baton Rouge, men make roughly 25 percent more; a woman working full-time there earns $26,978 on average, compared to $36,190 for men.

-Still, the Pew data suggests younger women “are becoming more aware of their own value in the marketplace,” Blackwell says, especially in urban hubs.
+Still, the Pew data suggests younger women “are becoming more aware of their own value in the marketplace,” Blackwell says.

 “When we’re talking about major cities, they tend to be places where women with higher education levels, and possibly higher professional ambitions, want to be,” Blackwell said.

-The Pew research signals progress, said Debra Lancaster, executive director of the Center for Women and Work at Rutgers University, because it suggests that women starting in the workforce do not face the same kind of employment discrimination of previous generations.
+The Pew research signals progress, said Debra Lancaster, executive director of the Center for Women and Work at Rutgers University.
 But it also reinforces how life events affect women’s careers more than men’s.

 “You want to be paid what you’re worth and a fair wage in the industry that you’re in.
 I think there’s some encouraging news in here that men and women are finally in many places starting out their careers with the same wages,” Lancaster said.
 “But I don’t know if that would even impress my nieces, I think they expect that.”